 Coronavirus (COVID-19): Keeping Families Healthy

-We're spending more time at home to help prevent the spread of coronavirus (COVID-19).
+We're spending more time at home to help prevent the spread of the coronavirus that causes COVID-19.
 But that's made it easy for families to fall out of normal routines.
-Relaxed schedules, more screen time, easy access to food, and no regular recess or gym class can add up to unhealthy weight gain and reduced fitness.
+Relaxed schedules, more screen time, changes in access to food, and no regular recess or gym class can add up to unhealthy weight gain and reduced fitness.

 So, what can you do to help your family stay healthy?
-Here are some tips to keep everyone active and eating well while you are at home.
+Here are some tips to keep everyone active and eating well.

 Is Snacking OK?